It looks like surrogacy could be an amazing option for you!

-When a pregnancy is conceived naturally, the body produces a variety of hormones to help prepare the uterus for conception, maintain the pregnancy and help the embryo grow and develop.
+When pregnancy happens naturally, the body produces a variety of hormones to help conceive and sustain a pregnancy.
 To achieve a successful surrogate pregnancy, this process needs to be recreated in the surrogate’s body using supplemental hormones and other medications.

 Throughout your surrogacy experience, you will likely be prescribed a variety of medications to coordinate and control your cycle and ensure your uterus is ready for the embryo transfer at the exact right time.
 These medications help maximize the chances of a successful pregnancy.